vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onGetFeedFinished(GetFeedFinishedEvent getFeedFinishedEvent) {
 	// A GetFeedFinishedEvent contains the following:
-	// provider    = the provider on which the get feed process finished
+	// Provider    = the provider on which the get feed process finished
-	// getFeedType = the social action performed
+	// GetFeedType = the social action performed
-	// feedPosts   = an Array of feed entries represented by strings
+	// FeedPosts   = an Array of feed entries represented by strings
-	// payload     = an identification string that you can give when you initiate
+	// Payload     = an identification string that you can give when you initiate
 	//               the get feed operation and want to receive back upon completion
-	// hasMore     = if there are more items in pagination
+	// HasMore     = if there are more items in pagination

 	// ... your game specific implementation here ...
 }